 Novatec only put their name on their best products.
 These are high quality and lightweight hubs which offer fantastic value for money.
 Nearly all Novatec hubs use sealed bearings which theoretically require no maintenance and are easy to change when worn.

-Hope Pro 4 hubs are similar in general design to Novatecs but have a higher standard of water sealing and tend to be lower maintenance in typical UK conditions.
+Hope Pro 4 and RS4 hubs are similar in general design to Novatecs but have a higher standard of water sealing and tend to be lower maintenance in typical UK conditions.
 They also have a stiffer axle as standard.
 However, Hope Pro 4s are a bit heavier then Novatecs and considerably more expensive.
 Customers should select according their priorities and budget.

 We have found that hubs using an alloy axle can flex when used by heavy (and/or powerful) riders.
 This usually manifests itself as brake rub when cycling at high effort.
 If affects rim brake wheels more than disc.